 In this guide, we will show you how to ensure that your website is protected with a secure SSL connection.
 This not only guarantees the security of the information exchanged between the server and your visitors, but also improves the trust and credibility of your site.
-Configuring a secure connection is a simple but essential process that consists of several important steps.
+Setting up a secure connection is a simple but essential process that consists of several important steps.

 Introduction to SSL certificates: their function and usefulness